Why Is The Nissan Skyline Illegal In The United States?

 Bill Gates most famously used this rule to bypass the ban on the Porsche 959.
 Since Porsche refused to provide enough cars for crash testing, it never fully achieved US legislation.

-However, a bunch of rich dudes came together and fought against the law so that they could import some super rare and expensive cars to show off in their museums and garages.
+However, a bunch of rich Americans came together and fought against the law so that they could import some super rare and expensive cars to show off in their museums and garages.

 As you probably guessed, they won, but there are some exceptions.